 The result – is the lowest-ever priced laser cutting machines and associated services, not to mention an exponential increase in quality standards and capabilities.
 But while things are undoubtedly heading in an even more appealing direction and while the world continues to move toward laser engraving as the new standard, what exactly are the advantages it brings over conventional marking and cutting?

 Wall to Wall Advantages

-One specific example of an advantage laser engraving brings to the table is that of the way in which it utilises an entirely non-contact marking process where no physical tools or attachments touch the material to be marked.
-This of course contrasts entirely with standard marking methods which require intensive and prolonged physical contact, which in turn can lead to inevitable damage of the material to be marked and an overall compromise of quality.
+One specific example of an advantage laser engraving brings to the table is that the way in which it utilizes an entirely non-contact marking process where no physical tools or attachments touch the material to be marked.
+This of course contrasts entirely with standard marking methods which require intensive and prolonged physical contact, which in turn can lead to inevitable damage to the material to be marked and an overall compromise of quality.

-What’s also quite fantastic about laser engraving technology is the way in which the very best machine on the market today do not need to be supplied with any kinds of consumables whatsoever in order to operate.
+What’s also quite fantastic about laser engraving technology is the way in which the very best machine on the market today does not need to be supplied with any kind of consumables whatsoever in order to operate.
 Just so long as you have the machine up and running and the necessary power source, that’s pretty much all there is to it.
-No consumables means no on-going consumable-related costs, or the unfortunate eventuality of running out of required consumables and not being able to get the job done.
-It’s also worth noting that the process by which laser engraving machines mark materials completely eliminates the problem of toxic by-product production that can occur with a wide variety of other engraving, marking and cutting technologies.
+No consumables mean no ongoing consumable-related costs, or the unfortunate eventuality of running out of required consumables and not being able to get the job done.
+It’s also worth noting that the process by which laser engraving machines mark materials completely eliminates the problem of toxic by-product production that can occur with a wide variety of another engraving, marking, and cutting technologies.